JordanSamhi/AndroLibZoo/README.md

 This repository hosts the AndroLibZoo dataset.

+## Contributions

+📢 If you find that AndroLibZoo lacks a specific package name of a library that might have been missed, please feel free to propose a pull-request, ***the better the list, the better our analyses***.

 ## Easier access and use

 We have wrapped the AndroLibZoo dataset for easier use in your program.